gopasspw/gopass/README.md

 To debug `gopass`, set the environment variable `GOPASS_DEBUG` to `true`.

+### Restricting the characters in generated passwords

+To restrict the characters used in generated passwords set `GOPASS_CHARACTER_SET` to any non-empty string.
+Please keep in mind that this can considerably weaken the strength of generated passwords.

 ### Disabling Colors

 Disabling colors is as simple as `gopass config nocolor true`.